 The research, testing, manufacturing, labeling, approval, selling, import, export, marketing and distribution of drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
 Neither we nor any of our collaboration partners is permitted to market any drug product in the United States until we receive marketing approval from the FDA.
-We have not submitted an application or obtained marketing approval for any of our product candidates anywhere in the world.
+In September 2018, we submitted our first NDA to the FDA seeking marketing approval for tenapanor for IBS-C. Neither we, nor our collaboration partners have submitted additional applications or obtained marketing approval for any of our product candidates anywhere in the world.
 Obtaining regulatory approval of a NDA can be a lengthy, expensive and uncertain process.
 In addition, failure to comply with FDA and other applicable United States and foreign regulatory requirements may subject us to administrative or judicially imposed sanctions or other actions, including:

-· warning letters;
+- · warning letters;

 - · civil and criminal penalties;

-- injunctions;
+- · injunctions;

 - · withdrawal of regulatory approval of products;

 - · product seizure or detention;

-- product recalls;

-- · total or partial suspension of production; and

-- · refusal to approve pending NDAs or supplements to approved NDAs.
+- product recalls; - · total or partial suspension of production; and - · refusal to approve pending NDAs or supplements to approved NDAs.